bioasp/iggy/docs/guide/guide.md

 ## What are `iggy` and `opt_graph`

-`iggy` and `optgraph` are tools for consistency based analysis of influence graphs and observed systems behavior (signed changes between two measured states).
+`iggy` and `opt_graph` are tools for consistency based analysis of influence graphs and observed systems behavior (signed changes between two measured states).
 For many (biological) systems are knowledge bases available that describe the interaction of its components in terms of causal networks, boolean networks and influence graphs